 Compassion & Choices is working to transform how people die with dementia to ensure people are aware, empowered and supported in getting the care they want – or do not want – should dementia take hold.

 Why does Compassion & Choices focus on dying with dementia?

 There is no cure for dementia.5 However, research has shown that there are ways to delay the onset or progression of dementia.
 By making adjustments to their daily routine, people can help improve and maintain a healthy brain.
 These changes include eating a healthy diet, remaining active and moving more, and socializing with friends and family.
 Check out US Against Alzheimer’s Brain Guide for more tips.

 Why Are So Many More People Dying with and From Dementia?

-In short, through medicine, we can prolong the body, but not the mind.
-Furthermore, instead of treating dementia like the terminal illness that it is, medical advances are extending the length of a time a person lives with advanced dementia.
+In short, through medicine, we can prolong the body but not the mind.
+Furthermore, instead of treating dementia like the terminal illness that it is, medical advances are extending the length of time a person lives with advanced dementia.
 Consider these facts from three different studies:

 - In the last month of life, 57% of nursing home residents with advanced dementia had at least one emergency department visit.
 Of those, close to half were admitted to the hospital.7

-- In their last 3 months of life, 41% of people with dementia underwent at least one burdensome intervention, such as hospitalization, emergency room visit or tube feeding.8
+- In their last three months of life, 41% of people with dementia underwent at least one burdensome intervention, such as hospitalization, emergency room visit or tube feeding.8

 - 42% of dementia patients in nursing homes were on antibiotic therapy during the last two weeks of their lives.9